kgrid-demos/cpic-demo/readme.md

 To access the demo,

-For Mac, type ` open http://localhost:8083 `;
+For Mac, type `open http://localhost:8083`;

-For Windows, type ` start http://localhost:8083 `
+For Windows, type `start http://localhost:8083`

 To run the app,